PenaSoftwareCraftsman/codewars-string-ends-with/NOTES.md

 - Domains search ✅

 - TESTING
-    - Should return false when the first argument is "a" but the second argument is empty 🚧
+    - Should return false when the first argument is "a" but the second argument is empty ✅
+    - Should return true when the first argument is "b" and the second argument is "b" 🚧